aaronott/site.bsidesboulder/content/pages/speakers.md

 url: "/Speakers/"
 ---

 We are please to welcome the following speakers to the Inaugural BSidesBoulder.
+Please join us in welcoming some of the best content presented in the community.

 # Keynote Speakers